egomm/80bps/README.md

 - The number being logged in chat is the amount of rows the player has completed - if people actually download this then ill make it look nice + do actual changes to this mod so that it functions better but right now i really dont care and this feature is not toggleable at the moment
 - If you are wondering why the code is shit its because this code was rushed within a day for a funny test hence the code being formatted horribily and written very very badly (but it works and that's all that matters to me atm)
 - If you get stuck in a block just swap from a diamond hoe to a empty hotbar slot and then swap back to a diamond hoe and press J to start the script

+# Patch notes
+- v1.0.0 (January 28th 2022) Initial release
+- v1.0.1 (January 28th 2022) Fixed schematic
+- v1.0.2 (January 28th 2022) Added failsafes for being warped to the hub and being warped to the prototype/main lobby
+- v1.0.3 (January 28th 2022) Added anti stuck
+- v1.0.4 (January 29th 2022) Fixed the last layer of the farm (redid the schematic so the script can function with it) + added better logging for which row the player is on